MENU

 Posted in General on December 11, 2018

 Indecent exposure is a serious offense in the United States as well as in Arizona.
-Several key factors determine the seriousness of an indecent exposure conviction, including whether the event was reckless in nature, the location where it happened, and the age of the victim.
-An exposure that is accidental in nature is different than… read more
+Several key factors determine the seriousness of an indecent exposure conviction, including whether the event was reckless in nature, the… read more